-Now that we have derived the path integral form of the light transport equation, we’ll show how it can be used to derive the path-tracing light transport algorithm and will present a path-tracing integrator.
-Figure 14.17 compares images of a scene rendered with different numbers of pixel samples using the path-tracing integrator.
-In general, hundreds or thousands of samples per pixel may be necessary for high-quality results—potentially a substantial computational expense.
+Now that we have derived the path integral form of the light transport equation, we will show how it can be used to derive the path-tracing light transport algorithm and will present a path-tracing integrator.
+Figure 13.4 compares images of a scene rendered with different numbers of pixel samples using the path-tracing integrator.
+In general, hundreds or thousands of samples per pixel may be necessary for high-quality results.

-Although it is slightly easier to derive path tracing directly from the basic light transport equation, we will instead approach it from the path integral form, which helps build understanding of the path integral equation and will make the generalization to bidirectional path tracing (Section 16.3) easier to understand.
+Although it is slightly easier to derive path tracing directly from the basic light transport equation, we will instead approach it from the path integral form, which helps build understanding of the path integral equation and makes the generalization to bidirectional path sampling algorithms easier to understand.

 Given the path integral form of the LTE, we would like to estimate the value of the exitant radiance from the camera ray’s intersection point ,